 Since 2015, St John Scotland has worked in partnership with Mountaineering Scotland to provide mountain safety training to young people across the country.

 The St John Scotland Mountain Safety Instructor programme offers free training to university and college mountaineering groups throughout the year.

 The aim of the training is to ensure that young people coming into the sport and developing interest in outdoor pursuits can do so safely.
 Courses are delivered in real life conditions, on a range of terrain and in all weathers, to equip young people with usable skills that will stand them in good stead for life.

-In winter, students are taught skills including avalanche awareness, ice axe arrest and cramponing, while training during the autumn and spring months provides the chance to learn scrambling and rock climbing.
-Nick also helps the clubs brush up on their navigation skills, and advises on choosing the right kit for the conditions.
+In winter, students are trained in avalanche awareness, and techniques including ice axe arrest and cramponing.
+Training during the autumn and spring months provides the chance to learn scrambling and rock climbing.

 The St John Scotland Mountain Safety Instructor also teaches hugely important basic skills including navigation, and choosing appropriate equipment and clothing for the conditions.